8 Tips for Improving Your Dental Website’s SEO

 If you have a marketing agency, remember, they should be doing all this stuff as part of their local SEO services for you, so you won't need to do this.

 But if you are doing it on your own, then you can do a quick analysis by doing a dental search in Google for 'Invisalign in Cityname'.

 Enter the keyword into a Google search.

 What you are looking for is somewhere on the page that says:

 These phrases tell us what else people are looking for when they do a search for that phrase.

 So, you'll create your quality content, which is custom, unique content for your site.
 While doing so, remember those related inquiries that showed up.
 You will want to use those phrases and queries in your content.

 (Need help writing your content?
-As part of dozens of local SEO campaigns, we've written lots of content, service pages, home pages, and more.
-Contact us today if you need help with your content).
+With all of our web marketing for dentists campaigns, we'll write content that may include: service pages, home pages, and more.
+(Contact us today if you need help with your content).

 2. Check and Update Your Meta Tags